Interior vs Balcony Cruise Cabin: Which Should You Choose?

 Space and layout can also matter more than people expect.
 Having enough room to stay organized, manage luggage, and move around comfortably can influence how the cabin feels more than whether it includes a balcony.

 On some ships, the difference in square footage between interior and balcony cabins is minimal.
-On others — especially older ships — the layout differences can be more noticeable.
+On others, especially older ships, the layout differences can be more noticeable.
+Looking at cruise ship deck plans can sometimes help you understand how cabins are positioned on a specific ship.

 A Simple Way to Decide

-If you’re deciding between an interior cabin and a balcony, it can help to ask a few simple questions:
+If you are deciding between an interior cabin and a balcony, it can help to ask a few simple questions:

 Some families prefer balconies every time and enjoy having a private outdoor space.
 Others prefer to keep the cabin simple and spend more of their travel budget on experiences around the ship or in port.

-If you’re still deciding at a broader level, it can also help to compare the best cruise lines for families before narrowing down your cabin choice.
+If you are still deciding at a broader level, it can also help to compare the best cruise lines for families before narrowing down your cabin choice.

 The right decision is the one that fits your trip, your budget, and how your family prefers to travel.